magnate3/raspberry-pi-os-qemu/docs/lesson01/rpi-os.md

 <img src="figures/mem-0.png" alt="fig-mem" style="zoom:20%;" />

-After cleaning the `.bss` section, the kernel initializes the stack pointer and pass execution to the `kernel_main` function.
+After cleaning the `.bss` section, the kernel initializes the stack pointer and passes execution to the `kernel_main` function.
 The Rpi3 loads the kernel at address 0 (QEMU loads at 0x80000); that's why the initial stack pointer can be set to any location high enough so that stack will not override the kernel image when it grows sufficiently large. `LOW_MEMORY` is defined in [mm.h](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson01/include/mm.h) and is equal to 4MB.
-Our kernel's stack won't grow very large and the image itself is tiny, so `4MB` is more than enough for us.
+As, our kernel's stack won't grow very large and the image itself is tiny, so `4MB` is more than enough for us.

 **Aside: Some ARM64 instructions used**